AVSystem/developer-zone/docs/quickstart.md

 This Quick Start walks you through the process of building your first LwM2M application using AVSystem’s LwM2M Client **Anjay** and AVSystem’s LwM2M Server **Coiote IoT Device Management**.

-Follow this guide to build your first LwM2M application using a simulate device within 20 minutes.
+Follow this guide to build your first LwM2M application using a simulated device within 20 minutes.

 ## Access the Coiote IoT DM portal

 Get started by <a href="https://eu.iot.avsystem.cloud/" target="_blank">**signing up**</a> to Coiote IoT Device Management.
-You can sign up for a developer account, allowing you to connect up to 10 devices free of charge.
+You can sign up for a developer account, which allows you to connect up to 10 devices free of charge.

 [Coiote IoT DM](https://eu.iot.avsystem.cloud/){: .md-button .md-button--big }